icaroribeiro/go-code-challenge-template-2/README.md

 Note:

-- The **.env** file contains the environment variables used by the Docker container.
+- The **.env.prod** file contains the environment variables used by the Docker container.
 However, it is not necessary to make changes to this file before running the project, so the variables can be kept as they are defined.

 To close the application, run the command: